Kentico toolbar editor

 In Kentico CMS, the toolbar is used to create web content without the content editor needing to knowing HTML or CSS.
 This toolbar functions similarly to Microsoft Word's style ribbon (toolbar).
 The navigation on the right provides a list of toolbar content covered; click on the topic you want to learn more about.

-Toolbars are only visible once the page is checked out.
+- Toolbars are only visible once the page is "checked out" to you.

 Always select "Paste as a Plain Text" when pasting content into your document, especially if you're pasting content from Word.
 Users with accessibility needs have software that reads the coding instead of the page itself so all content editors need to comply with accessibility policies.
 Learn more about website accessibility.